brettybop/alpaca-trading-performance-dashboard/README.md

    - Pulls order history from Alpaca
    - Reconstructs closed trades using FIFO logic
    - Derives BI-friendly fields such as:
-     - realized PnL
+     - Realized PnL
-     - win flag
+     - Win flag
-     - close date
+     - Close Date
-     - day of week
+     - Day of Week
-     - hour of day
+     - Hour of Day
-     - holding time
+     - Holding Time
    - Exports CSV outputs used by Power BI

 3. **OneDrive Refresh Layer**